 - Not a Candidate

 - Procedure Details

 Jaw Surgery can be used to achieve the correct position of the upper jaw, lower jaw, or both.
-It is an oral surgery that can improve dentofacial deformities and thereby enhance facial appearance and improve oral health.
-Although it is considered safe for good candidates, it is a serious surgical procedure that requires general anesthesia, a 3-4-day hospital stay, and typically takes up to 3 months to recover from.
+It is an oral surgery that can improve dentofacial deformities and thereby enhance the facial appearance and improve oral health.
+Although it is considered safe for good candidates, it is a serious surgical procedure that requires general anesthesia, a 3-4 day hospital stay, and typically takes up to 3 months to recover from.

-This article explains some of the most common types of jaw surgery, the benefits associated with it, its safety, and average cost.
+This article explains some of the most common types of jaw surgery, the benefits associated with it, its safety, and the average cost.
 Jaw surgery before and after pictures, candidacy, preparation, procedure steps, and recovery are also reviewed.